vaishnavikchari/l1supportbot/README.md

 * React Simple Chatbot by Lucas Bassetti https://github.com/LucasBassetti/react-simple-chatbot

 ## Caveats

-In development, it takes too long to live reload.
+In development, it takes long to live reload.
 This is because we build the frontend every time there is a change.